First-Year Programs

 First-Year Programs Informational Webinar

 Have questions about First-Year Programs?
-The College of Arts & Sciences will hold an informational webinar for incoming students in the class of 2028 to answer common questions about first-year programs and the sign-up process on Monday, May 13 at 7 p.m.
+The College of Arts & Sciences held an informational webinar for incoming students in the class of 2028 to answer common questions about first-year programs and the sign-up process on Monday, May 13 at 7 p.m.
 (Central).

 Ampersand Programs